SourcePot/sms/README.md

 ## The App

-The App enables entering the user to
+The App provides to the Datapool administrator:

-* credentials for MessageBird,
+* editing credentials to access MessageBird,
-* checking the balance and
+* checking the balance with MassageBird and
 * sending SMS Messages

 See the following Datapool screenshot: